DoctorWho406/FAT16_Reader/README.md

 f16r = Reader('PATH/TO/FAT16/IMG')
 ```

-Now you can navigate to you img like in a normal shell
+Now you can navigate into your img like in a normal shell

 ## Commands